Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Results and discussion

 It is interesting to compare thermal diffusivity, the measure of thermal energy diffusion to another liquid property, kinematic viscosity, which is the measure of momentum diffusion.
 Despite different physical mechanisms involved in setting the two properties, it was found that experimental thermal diffusivity and kinematic viscosity (a) lie close to each other and (b) show minima which are also close to each other \cite{prbthermal}.
 This has been shown for many molecular, noble and hydrogen-bonded liquids.
 However, this has not been tested in ionic liquids.

 We have earlier calculated kinematic viscosity $\nu$ of LiF using molecular dynamics simulations \cite{withington2024}.
-Here we also calculated $\nu$ for KCl and show $\nu$ for both systems in Figure 3.
+Here we also calculated $\nu$ for LiCl and KCl, and show $\nu$ for all systems in Figure 3.
 We observe that kinematic viscosities are not far from thermal diffusivities of both molten salts.
 Similarly to thermal diffusivity, viscosity decreases with temperature in both systems.
 This is consistent with the liquidlike regime of dynamics where each particle oscillates many times before jumping to the next position (note that viscosity increases with temperature under gaslike dynamics).

 The closeness of similar temperature behavior of thermal diffusivity and kinematic viscosity is consistent with the similarities of both properties in noble, molecular and hydrogen-bonded liquids \cite{prbthermal}.
-This similarity gives an interesting comparison between two different transport properties - momentum and heat diffusion - of molten salts.
+This similarity gives an interesting comparison between two different transport properties of molten salts.
+While thermal conductivity quantifies the rate of heat transport through a system, thermal diffusivity quantifies the rate of \textit{temperature} transport - likewise the kinematic viscosity describes \textit{velocity} transport rather than momentum transport.
+Each has the same units as the diffusion coefficient and ``normalises" for system-specific effects density or heat capacity (also known as thermal mass) in order to describe the diffusion through time and space of these fields, velocity and temperature, directly.
+The similarity of $\alpha_{T}$ and $\nu$ (and the equality of their predicted fundamental bounds) in molten salts implies that these liquids respond to these thermodynamic forces \textit{via} similar atomic mechanisms - phonons operating in a gapped momentum state \cite{ropp,Cockrell2025b}.